The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In certain circumstances, HMRC can agree an appropriate fixed rate amount (also called a flat rate expense) which can be deducted from earnings for tax purposes.
 These typically refer to certain classes of employees who are required to incur expenditure on things such as tools and clothing.

-These amounts should not be confused with round sum allowances which are discussed in the Round sum allowances guidance note which are generally a taxable receipt for the employee.
+These amounts should not be confused with round sum allowances which are discussed in the Round sum allowances guidance note which are generally treated as taxable income for the employee.

 HMRC can agree fixed sum deductions that are negotiated with trade unions to apply to certain classes of employees.
 These are rates that employers may pay free of PAYE and reporting requirements, or that an employee may claim as a deduction where the expense is not reimbursed by the employer.
 These fixed rates are generally agreed in instances where it is burdensome for an employer or employee to administer expenses and the associated record keeping, eg where they have particularly large numbers of small payments.